cwhelchel/hunterlog/docs/USER_GUIDE.md

 The reference string and title are displayed first.
 The title is also a link to the website for either the Park or Summit.
 The displayed reference data is a different between parks and summits but either are self explanatory.
 The text at the bottom shows the number of QSOs you've had with that reference.
-It will be red if you have 0 QSOs with activators at that reference, indicating its a new-to-you park or summit.

 ## Configuration